-Instead of generating the matrix-valued binary noise from $\B\sim {\rm{Ber}}_{N,P}(\T,\La_{1,2},\cdots,\La_{N-1,N})$, we generate a vectorized version of it from ${\rm{vec}}(\B^T)\sim {\rm{Ber}}_{NP}(\mathbf{\Pi})$ (with PDF shown in (\ref{eq:simple-pi})), and then reshape the vector noise back into matrix format to perturb the encoded genomic dataset.
-However, the normalization constant $C(\mathbf{\Pi})$ (which is a summation of $2^{NP}$ values) is still intractable.
-Thus, to avoid time consuming Hamiltonian Monte Carlo-based sampling scheme (adopted in \cite{ji2021differentially}), we generate each element in the noise vector separately based on its approximated marginal PDF.
-In what follows, we first present the noise generation scheme along with the privacy guarantee, and then discuss the difference with the sampling scheme proposed in \cite{ji2021differentially}.
-The detailed theoretical analysis is deferred to Appendix \ref{app:proof-relaxed-xor}.
+Instead of generating matrix-valued binary noise from $\B\sim {\rm{Ber}}_{n,p}(\T,\La_{1,2},\cdots,\La_{n-1,n})$, we generate a vectorized version from ${\rm{vec}}(\B^T)\sim {\rm{Ber}}_{np}(\bm{\Pi})$ (with the probability density function shown in (\ref{eq:simple-pi})), and then reshape the vector noise back into matrix format to perturb the encoded genomic dataset.
+However, the normalization constant $C(\bm{\Pi})$ (which is a summation of $2^{nm}$ values) is still intractable.
+Thus, to avoid the time-consuming Hamiltonian Monte Carlo-based sampling scheme (adopted in \cite{ji2021differentially}), we generate each element of the noise vector separately, based on its approximate marginal PDF.
+In what follows, we first present the noise generation scheme along with the privacy guarantee.
+The detailed proof is deferred to Appendix~\ref{app:proof-relaxed-xor}.

-\begin{mydef}[Efficient Genomic Dataset Perturbation] Given a genomic dataset $D$ without family members (i.e., with independent records), suppose each individual has $m$ SNPs (i.e., $P = 2m$ SNP bits after encoding).
-The efficient genomic dataset perturbation scheme perturbs the $u$th bit ($u\in[1,2m]$) for each individual with a random binary bit $B_u$, and $\Pr[B_u=1]$ is calibrated based on the correlation among the SNP bits. \end{mydef}
+\begin{mydef}[Efficient Binary Noise Generation] Given a genomic dataset $D$, suppose that each individual has $m$ SNPs (i.e., $P = 2m$ SNP bits after encoding).
+The efficient binary noise generation scheme perturbs the $u$-th bit ($u\in[1,2m]$) for each individual with a random binary bit $B_u$, and $\Pr[B_u=1]$ is calibrated based on the correlation among the SNP bits. \end{mydef}

-The sufficient condition for the above efficient genomic dataset perturbation to preserve $\epsilon$-differential privacy on the entire genomic dataset $D$ is shown in the following theorem.
+A sufficient condition for the above perturbation to preserve $\epsilon$-differential privacy on the entire genomic dataset $D$ is shown below.

-\begin{theorem} Let $\T$ be the parameter determined in (\ref{eq:theta-calib}), ${\rm SUM}(\T_u)$ is the summation of the $u$th row of $\T$, and $\T_{u,u}$ is the $u$th diagonal entry of $\T$.
+\begin{theorem} Let $\bm{\Pi}$ be the parameter determined in (\ref{eq:normalization-constant-vector}), ${\rm SUM}(\bm{\Pi}_u)$ is the summation of the $u$th row of $\bm{\Pi}$, and $\bm{\Pi}_{u,u}$ is the $u$th diagonal entry of $\bm{\Pi}$.
 Define

 then, Definition \ref{def:relaxed-xor} achieves $\epsilon$-differential privacy if

 \end{theorem}